 In most civil law jurisdictions, force majeure is implicit.
-It is therefore possible to invoke “force majeure” even in the absence of a force majeure clause or in the event that the relevant clause does not include pandemics.
+It is, therefore, possible to invoke “force majeure” even in the absence of a force majeure clause or in the event that the relevant clause does not include pandemics.
 In other words, originating from Roman law and having been codified in Code Napoleon, in most civil law systems, there are remedies stemming from the law itself regarding the force majeure situation.

 Turkey, following the civil law tradition, recognizes the doctrine of force majeure under the principles of objective impossibility under Article 136 of the Turkish Code of Obligations.
-According to this article, a debtor shall be released from its obligation if the fulfilment of such obligation becomes impossible due to a reason that is not attributable to the debtor and which occurs after the conclusion of the contract.
+According to this article, a debtor shall be released from its obligation if the fulfilment of that obligation becomes impossible due to a reason that is not attributable to the debtor and which occurs after the conclusion of the contract.

-In light of this provision and similar provisions in other civil law jurisdictions, even if the pandemic is not covered by the relevant force majeure clause, it can be accepted as constituting a force majeure event, provided that it has not been possible to prevent the pandemic from occurring, there was no way of foreseeing this event beforehand and there is a causal link between the pandemic and the impossibility of performance.
+In light of this provision and similar provisions in other civil law jurisdictions, even if the pandemic is not covered by the relevant force majeure clause, it can be accepted as constituting a force majeure event provided that it has not been possible to prevent the pandemic from occurring.
+There was no way of foreseeing this event beforehand and there is a causal link between the pandemic and the impossibility of performance.

 b.
 Common Law Systems